JarekWnuk/modelling-airbnbs-property-listing-dataset-67/README.md

 Unzip it and you will find two folders: images and tabular_data.
 Inside the tabular_data folder, you will find a file called listing.csv which needs to be copied along with the images folder to the program directory.
 Run tabular_data.py to clean the data.
-Run modelling.py to get the best model with its hyperparameters and metrics.
+Run modelling.py to get the best linear model with its hyperparameters and metrics.
+Run classification.py to get the best classification model with its hyperparameters and metrics.

 ## File structure
 After all files are in place and the program has been executed the file structure will be as below: